Differences

 -====== Data types ======+====== User-defined data types ======

 -A data type is defined using ''deftype''.
-A data type corresponds +user-defined data type is defined using ''deftype''These are classified into two categories:
+A data type corresponds +user-defined data type is defined using ''deftype''These are classified into three categories:

 -to an integer or Boolean value, although it could also be a composite + * //data types//, which correspond to representations of the built-in ''int'' and ''bool'' types.